-Foster’s new book Closed Ranks: The Whitehurst Case in Post-Civil Rights Montgomery was released in November 2018 and is available in paperback and e-book formats from Amazon, Target, Walmart, Books A Million, and Barnes & Noble, from local retailers, or directly from the publisher.
-The release was held in November 2018 at the Read Herring Bookstore in downtown Montgomery and was covered by the Montgomery Advertiser, WSFA, and The Crime Report.
-If you missed the release event or others, the bookstore has autographed copies in stock.
+Foster’s most recent book Closed Ranks: The Whitehurst Case in Post-Civil Rights Montgomery was released in November 2018 and is available in paperback and e-book formats.
+The release was covered by the Montgomery Advertiser, WSFA, and The Crime Report.
+If you missed that event or others, the Read Herring bookstore has autographed copies in stock.
 You can also read the Alabama Writers Forum’s review of the book.

 To schedule a signing or book talk, please use the contact form on the About page.
 While you might think of these as public events that occur in bookstores or on college campuses, Foster will also schedule invitation-only readings and discussions with book clubs, civic organizations, and school groups.

 The Newtown Oral History Collection and the accompanying photographs are being posted on the website of the Montgomery County Archives.
 So far, some of the interviews and photographs have been made public (and are accessible free of charge).
 This collection was a project that Foster conducted with his students in early 2019; it was made possible by an education grant from the Alabama Bicentennial Commission, which purchased supplies and rented a space to hold interviews, and was generously supported by County Commissioner Isaiah Sankey, Newtown Reunion organizer Martha Johnson, and other members of the Newtown community.